-This Easy Red White and Blueberry Salad is perfect for holiday parties!
-This salad with fruit is the kind of recipe I’d consider a healthy treat for a special occasion, and it’s gluten-free, meatless and South Beach Diet friendly.
-Use Salad Recipes to find more recipes like this one.
+This Easy Red White and Blueberry Salad is perfect for holiday parties, and this salad with fruit is the kind of recipe I’d consider a healthy treat for a special occasion.

 Watch the video to see if you’d like to make Easy Red, White, and Blueberry Salad!

 This Easy Red White and Blueberry Salad (with strawberries, banana, and blueberries) is such a perfectly colored salad for a patriotic holiday.
-And the Fourth of July is just around the corner, a perfect occasion for red, white, and blue food, so I wanted to remind you of this favorite salad as an idea for your holiday menu!
+And the Fourth of July is just around the corner, so I wanted to remind you of this favorite salad as an idea for your holiday menu!
 (I’d also recommend Low-Carb Loaded Cauliflower Mock Potato Salad as a Fourth of July party dish; that recipe is already popular even though I just posted it last week!)

 More Recipes for Red, White, and Blue Food:

 I would use Monkfruit Sweetener (affiliate link) for this recipe.
 This recipe created by Kalyn.
 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.